castillohair/enhancer-design/models/README.md

 ## Downloading model weights

-The following scripts can be run to download model weights:
+The script `download_model_weights.py` can be used to download the model weights described below.

-- `dhs64/download_weights.sh`: DHS64 model weights.
-- `dhs64/download_nofilt_weights.sh`: DHS64 model trained without filtering the training data (see below).
-Only used for model performance analysis and not recommended for any other workflow, particularly for enhancer design.
-- `dhs64_mpra/download_weights.sh`: DHS64-MRPA model weights.
-- `dhs733/download_weights.sh`: DHS733 model weights.

 ## Training data